Coops

 Noise

-The aluminum door is 0.039” (1.5 mm) thick and does a good job of blocking outside noises.
+The aluminum door is 0.039” (1.5 mm) thick and also does a good job of blocking outside noises.
 However, it’s no sound-blocking material, so you’ll still hear noises from outside once the door is closed.

 Automatic Safety stop

-Like all high-quality chicken coop doors, the Run Chicken door has a safety stop to prevent the door from closing if something is blocking the entrance.
+Like all high-quality chicken coop doors, the Run-Chicken door has a safety stop to prevent the door from closing if something is blocking the entrance.
 We’ve tried out the safety stop several times, and it works perfectly.

-How and if the door will reopen and close again after a safety stop depends on the model of the Run Chicken door you own.
-There has been an update to the T50 door in 2022; depending on when you’ve purchased your door, it will eighter stay in the half-closed position until you open it manually or reopens and closes again after a few seconds.
+There has been an update to the T50 door in 2022 and 2025; depending on when you purchased your door, it will either stay in the half-closed position until you open it manually or reopen and close again after a few seconds.

 Maintenance and durability in cold weather